What is a big baby?

 - A document that contains a $5 discount off the online Evidence Based Birth class on Evidence Based Care for Suspected Big Babies

-You have permission to print and share these handouts; however, the handouts are not available for commercial distribution or sale without written permission of Evidence Based Birth.
+You have permission to print and share these handouts; however, they are not available for commercial distribution or sale without written permission of Evidence Based Birth.

 Ideas for how to use the printer-friendly PDFs: